 Power generation amount of renewable energy sources such as PV varies depending on the natural environment.
 Accordingly, in case the power generation amount within a region exceeds the local electricity demand, output curtailment is conducted to maintain stable supply of electricity.
 Based on the priority dispatch rules which were stipulated by the Ordinance for Enforcement of the FIT Act and Operational guidelines for the power transmission and distribution business, etc. by the Organization for Cross-regional Coordination of Transmission Operators, JAPAN (OCCTO), curtailment of thermal power generation, operation of pumped storage power generation and utilization of inter-regional interconnection lines will be conducted.
 In case where the power generation amount remains excessive even with these measures, output curtailment of renewable energy sources will be conducted.
 In October 2018, the first output curtailment was implemented in mainland Kyushu.
-Kyushu Electric Power conducted a PV output curtailment simulation and reported that the output curtailment rate was projected to be 4.6 % in FY 2021 and 5.2 % in FY 2022.
-Output curtailment forecasts for FY

-2022 were also presented for the Tohoku, Shikoku, and Okinawa areas.
+Kyushu Electric Power conducted a PV output curtailment simulation and reported that the output curtailment rate was projected to be 3.0% in FY 2022 and 4.8% in FY 2023.
+Output curtailment forecasts for FY 2023 were also presented for the Hokkaido, Tohoku, Hokuriku, Chugoku, Shikoku, and Okinawa areas.
 METI summarized the basic direction of a comprehensive package to reduce renewable energy output curtailment including the following: 1) improvement of efficiency in output curtailment; 2) supply measures; 3) demand measures, and 4) grid measures.
 Consideration is also underway regarding the application of non-firm connection, which was applied to the bulk power system from January 2021.
-As for the local grid, Tokyo Electric Power (TEPCO) and NEDO are conducting a pilot project, and studies are underway with the aim of starting to accept applications by the end of FY 2022.
+As for the local grid, Tokyo Electric Power (TEPCO) and NEDO are conducting a pilot project, with the aim of starting to accept applications in April 2023.
 Regarding the method to control congestion in the grid where non-firm connection is applied, re-dispatching method by general power transmission and distribution operators will be adopted at first.
+Online proxy curtailment, which is expected to reduce the amount of output curtailment, was studied and introduced in the Kyushu area in December 2022.
+Online proxy curtailment is also being introduced in other areas.